steeletyphoon/fundamentals-1/README.md

 * 8 days of 3-hour classes (ex: 9:30 - 12:30, M-Th)

 Bonus challenges are available for faster and older learners increasing the age range to about 18.
-Above that students often become annoyed at the younger pop culture references.

 The last two weeks are a review of all the previous material.
 Programming is largely like learning a foreign language and these weeks are essential